makeitcloudy/makeitcloudy.github.io/_posts/2022-04-09-how-to-grab-content-from-youtube-for-offline-listetning.md

 tags: [Audio ,Misc]
 categories: [Audio ,Misc]
 ---
-In case you are interestde on listening your favourite podcasts without generating LTE/wireless traffic, when are commuting or resting.
+In case you are interested on listening your favourite podcasts without generating LTE/wireless traffic, when commuting or resting.

 ## Prerequisities